Visiting the Maroon Bells: A Colorado Classic

 When to Visit the Maroon Bells

-Summers are undoubtedly the busiest season at Maroon Lake and the Bells.
-Wildflowers in the Maroon Valley are colorful and abundant, and with lush greenery, pleasant weather, and a blue-skied morning, pictures of the lake and the mountains are just stunning.
+Summers are the most popular time to visit the Marron Bells and undoubtedly the busiest season at Maroon Lake.
+Wildflowers in the Maroon Valley are colorful and abundant, with lush greenery, pleasant weather, and reflective skis are enjoyed throughout the day.
+Pictures of the lake and the mountains are just stunning.
 But the Maroon Bells are also breathtaking in the fall when the aspen trees change color and wash the entire panoramic view in a warm gold that reflects in the water and stands in contrast with the stony mountains and emerald evergreens.
 Winter and early spring bring majestic snow-capped peaks and an icy lake to the scene, and though the road is closed during the winter months, this means serene isolation in one of the most beautiful places in the world if you can get to it.
-If you plan on making the trip during the snowier months of the year, snowshoes or cross-country skis are a must, and there are also several companies that offer snowmobiling tours of the area.
+If you plan on making the trip during the snowier months of the year, snowshoes or cross-country skis are a must, and several companies offer snowmobiling tours of the area.

 How to Visit the Maroon Bells

-Currently, there are systems in place for anyone who wants to explore this beautiful part of Colorado.
-Vehicle reservations can be made through the Aspen Chamber for $10 per vehicle and must be made in advance.
+Currently, systems are in place for anyone who wants to explore this beautiful part of Colorado.
+Vehicle reservations must be made in advance through the Aspen Chamber and cost $10 per vehicle.

-In the summer during the hours of 8am until 5pm, all visitors must use the shuttle from Aspen Highlands Ski Area to gain access to the Maroon Bells Scenic Area.
+In the summer, during the hours of 8 am until 5 pm, all visitors must use the shuttle from Aspen Highlands Ski Area to gain access to the Maroon Bells Scenic Area.
 All shuttle reservations are $15.95.
-If you’re planning on visiting often, you can purchase a Maroon Bells Annual Pass, and America the Beautiful Passes (National Parks Pass) are also accepted.
-Parking permits can be purchased in time blocks by the time of the day such as sunrise parking passes, midnight to midnight passes, day passes, or evening passes, so plan accordingly.
+If you plan on visiting often, you can purchase a Maroon Bells Annual Pass, and America the Beautiful Passes (National Parks Pass) are also accepted.
+Parking permits can be purchased in time blocks by the time of the day, such as sunrise parking passes, midnight to midnight passes, day passes, or evening passes, so plan accordingly.

 You can also visit the Maroon Bells Scenic Area by road bike, or if you’re up for a long hike, you can find your way to the Maroon Bells from Crested Butte on a 14-mile trek through some of the most gorgeous summer wildflower terrains in Colorado.

-Popular attractions like the Maroon Bells are often some of the most heavily trafficked.
-The reservation system means Aspen is able to limit the number of visitors at any given time (and they often close Maroon Creek Road if overcrowding becomes an issue), but if you’re looking for the most serene experience possible, or trying to stay as socially distant as you can, try to visit the Maroon Bells on a weekday, and at off-peak hours.
+Popular attractions like the Maroon Bells are often the most heavily trafficked.
+The reservation system means Aspen can limit the number of visitors at any given time (and they often close Maroon Creek Road if overcrowding becomes an issue), but if you’re looking for the most serene experience possible, or trying to stay as socially distant as you can, try to visit the Maroon Bells on a weekday, and at off-peak hours.
 Go as early as possible, or, if camping’s your game, head there in the evening so you can watch the sunrise the next morning.
-Be aware that during the summer, rain and thunderstorms are all but a guarantee during the afternoons, so check the weather forecast and plan your visit ahead of time.
-Whenever you end up going, the only thing for certain is that you’ll find an incredible view waiting for you at the Maroon Bells.
+Be aware that during the summer, rain and thunderstorms are all but a guarantee during the afternoons, so check the weather forecast and plan your visit to the Maroon Bells ahead of time.
+Whenever you go, the only thing for certain is that you’ll find an incredible view waiting for you at the Maroon Bells.